freeCodeCamp/freeCodeCamp/guide/english/miscellaneous/10-steps-on-how-to-conquer-a-hackathon/index.md

 3.  **Just keep pushing.**

-If you are at a hackathon and your project comes to a halt, just keep pushing, part of a project is better than no project.
+If you are at a hackathon and your project comes to a halt, just keep pushing, part of a project is better than no project at all.

 4.  **Enjoy the freebies.**